Participating in Electives/Rotations/Clerkships at Jefferson

 Jefferson does not issue the F-1 or J-1 documents for medical electives or clerkships.

 The Department of State Foreign Affairs Manual recognizes the use of the B-1 category for students pursuing a medical degree at a foreign institution, who are coming to the United States to engage in a required clerkship (unpaid).
-The use of the B-1 for this purpose is limited to medical students, and does not extend to alien physicians who have already completed medical school.
+The use of the B-1 for this purpose is limited to medical students, and does not extend to alien physicians who have already completed medical College.

 Practice Note: The "medical clerkship" use of the B-1 is reserved for medical students.
 Students who have already graduated are not eligible to use the B-1 in this way.
 For example, foreign medical graduates might seek an externship to gain clinical experience in order to increase the likelihood of securing a medical residency in the United States.
-But if the individual has already graduated from his or her medical school abroad, he or she cannot use the B-1 for this purpose, since it does not constitute "an approved part of the alien's foreign medical school education."
+But if the individual has already graduated from his or her medical College abroad, he or she cannot use the B-1 for this purpose, since it does not constitute "an approved part of the alien's foreign medical College education."